cython/cython/docs/src/reference/language_basics.rst

 =====================

 * There are three types of function declarations in Cython as the sub-sections show below.
-* Only "Python" functions can be called outside a Cython module from *Python interpretted code*.
+* Only "Python" functions can be called outside a Cython module from *Python interpreted code*.

 Callable from Python
 =====================

-* Are decalared with the ``def`` statement
+* Are declared with the ``def`` statement
 * Are called with Python objects
 * Return Python objects
 * See **Parameters** for special consideration